 Being a compassionate leader is easier said than done.
 At the same time, it’s key to improving employee productivity, happiness, and retention.

-But why compassionate leadership over other kinds of leadership?
+But why choose compassionate leadership over other kinds of leadership?

 The answer is that it gets real results every time.